Daniel-Tomov/WesternStandoff/README.md

 # WesternStandoff
 Made based off a request on the Bukkit Forums: https://bukkit.org/threads/cowboy-duel-plugin.493024/

+Made for Minecraft version 1.17.
+Not tested with other versions

 # Requiers "CrackShot" plugin to function since v2.0
 CrackShot: https://dev.bukkit.org/projects/crackshot